 - Clinical experience in a relevant area of practice, which could include medicine, nursing, bioethics, social work, clinical psychology, chaplaincy, and/or health law.
 Interdisciplinary training and experience are a plus.

 - Compassion, empathy, open-mindedness, and the ability to integrate the clinical, psychosocial, cultural, spiritual, and institutional dimensions of ethical decision-making.

 - Excellent verbal skills.

 - Demonstrated ability to work collegially with a diverse professional and lay staff.

 Competitive stipend with excellent benefits, including a subsidy for conference travel, will be provided.

-This is a rare opportunity for a uniquely qualified individual to participate in the Ethics Program at this Ivy League medical college located on the Upper East Side of Manhattan.
-Our established program is home to five full-time, and 30 part-time and adjunct faculty, from a range of disciplines with nationally recognized expertise in numerous areas, including: neuroethics, research ethics, end-of-life decision-making, advance directives, clinical ethics consultation, ethics education, the ethics of molecular and reproductive medicine, and feminist ethics.
-Our high-volume ethics consultation service handles approximately 300 cases per year, serving both the NewYork-Presbyterian/Weill Cornell Medicine Hospital and NYP/Lower Manhattan Hospital.
+Directed by Joseph J. Fins, M.D., M.A.C.P., the fellowship is a rare opportunity for uniquely qualified individuals to participate in the Ethics program at this Ivy-League medical college located on the Upper East Side of Manhattan.
+Our established program is home to six full-time and 30+ plus adjunct faculty from a range of disciplines with nationally recognized expertise in numerous areas including: neuroethics, research ethics, end-of-life decision-making, advance directives, clinical ethics consultation, the unrepresented patient, ethics education, the ethics of molecular and reproductive medicine, feminist ethics, and disability ethics.
+In addition, our high-volume ethics consultation service serves the NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
 This setting, plus the collaboration with faculty at Houston Methodist Hospital and Baylor College of Medicine, offers a unique opportunity to interact with and benefit from a particularly large and diverse faculty and patient population.